maggiewhite/bayareawomenintech/README.md

 * [Women in Security and Privacy](https://www.wisporg.com/)
  * Based out of SF, don't see anything immediately actionable outside of joining the newsletter
 * [Silicon Valley Women in Robotics](https://svrobo.org/membership/women-in-robotics/)
+ * Doesn't host events specifically for women in robotics, but if you join you can "steer the agenda" of Silicon Valley Robotics

 <a name="volunteer"/>
 ### Volunteer Opportunities